uberbuilder/_bootstrap/readme.txt

 === _s ===

 Hi.
-I'm a starter theme called _s, or underscores, if you like.
+I'm a starter theme called _s_bootstrap, or underscores bootstrap, if you like.
 I'm a theme meant for hacking so don't use me as a Parent Theme.
 Instead try turning me into the next, most awesome, WordPress theme out there.
 That's what I'm here for.

-My ultra-minimal CSS might make me look like theme tartare but that means less stuff to get in your way when you're designing your awesome theme.
+This is a modified version of the _s theme from Automattic with suppor for Twitter's Bootstrap and CodeKit.

 Here are some of the other more interesting things you'll find here ...

 * A just right amount of lean, well-commented, modern, HTML5 templates.
 * A helpful 404 template.